ruslantau/media-annotator/README.md

 # media-annotator
 Web-based annotation tool for media data.

-Currently, only `.wav` files supported.
+Currently, only `.wav` `.mp3` files supported.

+For auto annotation will be used the first channel of `.mp3`.

 ![](./img/mediaView.png)